Walking Tours

 The Harriet Beecher Stowe House's walking tours highlight history and connections through the theme of the Power of Voice.
 They last approximately 2 hours.

 Public ticketed walking tours are scheduled periodically throughout the spring, summer, and fall.
-Tickets are $12/general and $5 for with your HBSH membership.
+Tickets are $15/general and $7 for with your HBSH membership.
+You can also book a private tour at a group rate of $12/person (minimum of $125).
+Additional questions?
+Email friends@stowehousecincy.org or call 513-751-0651. |

 Abolitionists and African Americans in Walnut Hills

-Saturday, August 12th - GET TICKETS Saturday, September 16th - GET TICKETS OR Submit a tour request to book your private group.
 Did you know that Underground Railroad conductors, Olympic gold medalists, internationally-famous authors, and myriad small businesses have all thrived in Walnut Hills throughout its history?
 Learn about the women and men who built and invested in this neighborhood for the past 200 years.
-This walk will last just under 2 hours and cover about 1.3 miles.
-Starts and ends in Walnut Hills. |
+This walk will last just under 2 hours.
+Starts and ends at the Harriet Beecher Stowe House, 2950 Gilbert Avenue, Cincinnati, OH 45206.
+Rain date is the following day (Sunday) at 1pm. |

 Cincinnati Suffrage Walking Tour